Rent safe and private dog parks hosted by locals

 • Scatter feeding their kibble

-• Puzzle feeders, food-dispensing balls, or lick mats specifically designed to test our dogs’ skills (cardboard boxes, paper towel rolls, blankets, towels, and plastic bottles can be used to create simple homemade puzzles)
+• Puzzle feeders, slow feeders, food-dispensing balls, or lick mats specifically designed to test our dogs’ skills (cardboard boxes, paper towel rolls, blankets, towels, and plastic bottles can be used to create simple homemade puzzles)

 • Snuffle mats (tossing kibble or treats in the grass has a similar effect)